ghc-proposals/ghc-proposals/proposals/0000-deprecated-entities.rst

 Motivation
 ------------
 It is a very common idiom to have a type and an identically named data constructor.
-Sometimes one would want to deprecate the use of constructor (for example, when using smart constructors) with a help of ``DEPRECATED`` pragma.
+Sometimes one would want to deprecate the use of constructor.
+(for example, when using smart constructors) with a help of ``DEPRECATED`` pragma.
 However, according to the user guide, `there is currently no way to deprecate one thing without the other.
 <https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#warning-deprecated-pragma>`_